 Raising Seatrout is made easy with greenback or shrimp, although they’ll typically jump on any well-presented bait.
 According to the FWC, keepers must be more than 15 and less than 20 inches in total length.
 There is a daily bag limit of 6 per angler.

 Sheepshead, another winter bruiser, are best targeted January through March.
 They can be found underneath the bridges, docks or even on the nearshore reefs.
 Ranging anywhere from 1-5 pounds, what they lack in size they more than make up for in being positively delicious.

-Finally, it wouldn’t be Tampa Bay fishing without some spectacular shark action.
-Bull Shark, Hammerhead, Blacktip, Tiger Shark and several other species dominate the local waterways.
+Finally, it wouldn’t be Tampa Bay fishing without some spectacular Shark action.
+Bulls, Hammerheads, Blacktips, Tigers and several other Shark species dominate the local waterways.